The journey to building a smart office

 Room displays at the door of every conference room allow for total meeting visibility, so you and your coworkers never have to worry about conference room “theft” ever again.
 And Robin automatically unbooks no-show meetings so that those rooms open up to the rest of the office.

-With the latest release of Desks, a workstation management software, employees have control over where they work throughout the day, with options of permanent workstations and reservable desks for hot-desking and desk hoteling.
+With the latest release of Desks, an office hoteling software, employees have control over where they work throughout the day, with options of permanent workstations and reservable desks for hot-desking and desk hoteling.

 And with analytics, every office has the ability to optimize space when necessary based on how employees use each space.
 So if that awkward corner meeting room is never booked or a row of desks is rarely reserved, your company can adjust the space accordingly.